ecma-uz/website/README.md

 npm run build
 ```

-## License

-This site template is a commercial product and is licensed under the [Tailwind Plus license](https://tailwindcss.com/plus/license).

 ## Learn more

 To learn more about the technologies used in this site project, see the following resources: